-Texas Tech University professor Charlene Kalenkoski had studied this problem.
-Many would find it difficult to imagine refusing to care for an aging Mom or Dad, or even an Aunt or Uncle, when they’re in need, However the study says it’s important to understand the toll such caretaking may have before agreeing to take it on.
+Texas Tech University professor Charlene Kalenkoski has studied this problem.
+Many people would find it challenging to imagine refusing to care for a family member.
+Be it their aging parent, or even an aunt or uncle, when they need help, most families will try to find a way to provide the care they require.
+However, the study says it’s essential to understand the toll such caregiving will have on them before agreeing to take it on this responsibility.

 “Americans are not planning well for retirement – indeed, retirees often find themselves in informal caregiving roles they may not have prepared for,” said Kalenkoski, director of the Retirement Planning and Living Research Initiative in the Texas Tech University Department of Personal Financial Planning.